ivanlai/Kaggle-Planet-Amazon/README.md

    1. Generate submission.

 # Performance
 Many Kagglers managed to reach a LB score of over 0.93 on the public leaderboard (see [discussion](https://www.kaggle.com/c/planet-understanding-the-amazon-from-space/discussion/35797)), but mine hovered around 0.925.
 It turns out that there was a bug in my earlier version - instead of learning more aggressively on the final layer with 10x learning rate, I set the previous layers with the 10x rate.
 With ensembing I brought it just over the magic 0.93 on the public leader board, but fell just short on the private one.

 With the latest version I tested it on Densenet121 with 40 epochs, and reached 0.929 on public LB for a single model without Kfold, easily better than any of my single models previousy.
-With ensemble, this should easily pass the 0.93 mark on public and private LB.
+With ensemble, this should easily pass the 0.93 mark on both public and private LB.

 # Reference (with code borrowed or modified from):
 1. [PyTorch Tutorial on Transfer Learning](http://pytorch.org/tutorials/)